r-wenger/MultiFranceFences/README.md

 ## Model Architectures

 - **D-LinkNet**: A model optimized for detecting linear objects like roads and fences using a dilated convolutional network.
 Implementation is available in `dlinknet.py`.
-- **H-IncepUNet**: Custom deep learning model combining an Inception module with UNet for precise fence segmentation.
+- **H-IncepUNet**: Custom deep learning model combining an Inception module and handcrafted features with UNet for precise fence segmentation.
 - **UNet**: Baseline semantic segmentation model.

 ## Citation